John the Baptist: Baptism of Jesus

 The gospels differ on the details of the Baptism.
 In Mark and Luke, it is Jesus who sees the heavens open and hears a voice address him personally, saying, "You are my dearly loved son; you bring me great joy".
 They do not clarify whether others saw and heard these things.
-Although other incidents where the "voice came out of heaven" are recorded in which, for the sake of the crowds, it was heard audibly, John did say in his witness that he did see the spirit coming down "out of heaven" (John 12:28–30, John 1:32).
+Although other incidents where the "voice came out of heaven" are recorded in which, for the sake of the crowds, it was heard audibly, John did say in his witness that he saw the spirit coming down "out of heaven".

 In Matthew, the voice from heaven does not address Jesus personally, saying instead "This is my beloved son, in whom I am well pleased."

 In the Gospel of John, John the Baptist sees the spirit descend as a dove, testifying about the experience as evidence of Jesus's status.

 John's knowledge of Jesus

 John's knowledge of Jesus varies across gospels.
 In the Gospel of Mark, John preaches of a coming leader, but shows no signs of recognizing that Jesus is this leader.
 In Matthew, however, John immediately recognizes Jesus and John questions his own worthiness to baptize Jesus.
 In both Matthew and Luke, John later dispatches disciples to question Jesus about his status, asking "Are you he who is to come, or shall we look for another?"
 In Luke, John is a familial relative of Jesus whose birth was foretold by Gabriel.
 In the Gospel of John, John the Baptist himself sees the spirit descend like a dove and he explicitly preaches that Jesus is the Son of God.